saphanaacademy/Spatial/ESRI_S4HANA/exercises/hdbData.md

 ## Description

 In the next steps we will import and configure a sample database for the HANA database.
 Existing data will be transformed into spatial-type data that can be consumed later in the SAP Analytics Cloud.
-This task will be undertaken by the technical HANA user we created earlier.

 <img src="../images/XXXXXX.jpg">